 The Dodd-Frank Act of 2010 directed the SEC to modify Rule 17Ad-17 governing the treatment of missing security holders.
-The change will soon require brokers/dealers to search for lost security holders using a process similar to the one that stock and mutual fund transfer agents have been required to follow for more than a decade.
+As of January 2014, the Rule now applies to the Brokerage industry.
+Brokers/dealers are required to search for lost security holders using a process similar to the one that stock and mutual fund transfer agents have been required to follow for more than a decade.

 New Search Requirements for Brokers

-The SEC proposes to re-title 17Ad-17 “Transfer agents’, brokers’, and dealers’ obligation to search for lost security holders; paying agents’ obligation to search for missing security holders.”
-The general industry practices for handling lost security holders under 17Ad-17 are:
+The SEC re-titled 17Ad-17 “Lost Securityholders and Unresponsive Payees” The general industry practices for handling lost security holders under Rule 17Ad-17 are: